-Use up the boneless, skinless chicken thighs in your freezer to whip up this Hawaiian chicken sheet pan dinner!
-With minimal cleanup and a deliciously sweet but savory flavor, this gluten-free dinner recipe will be on your monthly rotation (here are some other gluten and dairy free dinner recipes if you need more ideas).
+Use up the boneless, skinless chicken thighs in your freezer to whip up this Hawaiian chicken sheet pan dinner.
+With minimal cleanup and that classic sweet-and-savory flavor, this gluten-free dinner recipe is one you’ll find yourself making on repeat (here are some other gluten and dairy free dinner recipes if you need more ideas).

-Easy to make: Ready in under 40 minutes and with a handful of ingredients you’ll find in your fridge, this sheet pan Hawaiian chicken comes together easily.
+Easy to make: Ready in under 40 minutes and with a handful of ingredients you’ll find in your fridge, this one pan chicken dinner comes together easily.

 Versatile: Use the chicken thighs and vegetables to serve over steamed rice, mixed in with gluten-free pasta, or on top of a bed of lettuce for a juicy salad.
 There are so many ways to serve this dinner recipe that it’s a cook-once-eat-twice type of dinner.